mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 # CPU-Bound, I/O Bound: Queues can be everywhere

-A repository demonstrating how thread‑pool saturation (queue wait time) appears across different types of tasks — and how easily it hides in plain sight.
+A repository demonstrating how thread‑pool saturation (queue wait time) appears across different types of tasks - and how easily it hides in plain sight.

 Analogy: a cashier scanning groceries.
 Two metrics matter:
-- queue wait time — how long customers stand in line
+- queue wait time - how long customers stand in line
 - scanning time

 If there is only one metric... what does it mean?
 Honestly, no idea.
-If time is e.q.
-10 seconds, then:
+If time is e.g. 10 seconds, then:
 - maybe X seconds standing in line + 10 seconds scanning time
 - maybe 8 seconds standing in line + 2 seconds scanning time
 - maybe 10 seconds standing in line + X seconds scanning time

+So It's good to monitor standing in line time and scanning time as two separate metrics.

 Treat this repository as a Sandbox.
 As a starting point, rather than production‑ready code.